Navigating around the site

 Wherever you are in the site, you can click the Oxfordshire County Council logo in the top left hand corner to get back to the homepage.

-As you navigate through the site, you'll see a horizontal line of links just below the green header.
+As you navigate through the site, you'll see a horizontal line of links.
 This is known as a "breadcrumb" trail, and shows whereabouts on the website you are.
 Use these links to find your way back up the website structure.

 If there are specific contact details for a page or section, a contact link will appear below the main menu on the right side of the screen.
 Alternatively, see our main contact us page.